 Highlights for the current season include solo and chamber music appearances in Europe, Asia, and North America.
 Mr. Brownell’s performances have aired on BBC radio and television, Classic FM (UK), NPR, CBC, Mitteldeutscher Rundfunk, and RBB KulturRadio.
 He has been soloist with orchestras such as the Hallé, Royal Liverpool Philharmonic, Slovak Philharmonic, and the Hermitage State Orchestra (Russia); and he has collaborated with such conductors as Sir Mark Elder, Owain Arwel Hughes CBE, André Bernard, and Murray Sidlin.

 A native of Portland, Oregon, Andrew Brownell began studying the piano at the age of four.
 His teachers have included Nancy Weems and Horacio Gutiérrez at the University of Houston; John Perry at the University of Southern California (Los Angeles); and Joan Havill at the Guildhall School of Music in London, where he earned a doctorate.
 An enthusiastic collaborative artist, Andrew Brownell was a member of a prize-winning trio at the Fischoff Chamber Music Competition (USA) and has appeared in concert with principals of orchestras such as the Philharmonia, Amsterdam Concertgebouw, and Vienna Philharmonic.
 In 2017, he joined the faculty of the Butler School of Music, The University of Texas at Austin.

-Note to promoters: This bio is up-to-date as of 1 Jan.
-2019.
-Please do not abridge or edit this bio without permission.
+Updated Jan.
+2021.
+Please do not abridge or edit without permission.